tiepdotme/samwize.com/_posts/2019-07-03-catalina-beta-bug-deleting-files-did-not-free-up-disk-space.markdown

 However, they are kept at most 24 hours.

 This is a good trick when you need to free up some critical disk space.

+To disable local snapshot, you can `sudo tmutil disablelocal`.